thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 ## The end

 And there we are!
-You’ve reached the end of an, I hope, informative part 3 of this series.
+You've reached the end of an, I hope, informative part 3 of this series.

-As always, if you’ve got any questions or feedback, please do get in touch via [Twitter](https://twitter.com/thing_umbrella), the [GitHub issue tracker](https://github.com/thi-ng/umbrella/issues/), join our [Discord](https://discord.gg/JhYcmBw) or discuss on [Hacker
+As always, if you've got any questions or feedback, please do get in touch via [Twitter](https://twitter.com/thing_umbrella), the [GitHub issue tracker](https://github.com/thi-ng/umbrella/issues/), join our [Discord](https://discord.gg/JhYcmBw) or discuss on [Hacker